sofiazanell/Sofia_Zanelli/README.md

 ### 4. Predictive Modeling

 **Random Forest Classifier**
 Predicts whether a given day will be an extreme volatility day (top 10th percentile of absolute daily change), fitted separately for USD and RUB.
-Both models achieve ~88–89% overall accuracy, with the primary limitation being low recall on rare extreme-day events.

 **Linear Regression (Models 2 & 3)**
 Two OLS models — one per currency — regress daily percentage changes on GPR scores, lagged returns, rolling volatility, and annual export growth.
 Features are standardized prior to fitting to allow coefficient magnitude comparison.
 Raw coefficients are used for RMSE/R² reporting to preserve interpretability in original units.